 Once you get off, you can take a taxi, take the bus or drive to your next destination.
 There are buses from Paquera to Cobano, Montezuma and Santa Teresa.

-I asked for the price of a taxi from Paquera ferry dock to Santa Teresa and they told me it is around 30,000 CRC (~$48 USD).
+I asked for the price of a taxi from Paquera ferry dock to Santa Teresa and the driver I asked told me it is around 30,000 CRC (~$60 USD).
+Please note this is just what that particular driver told me that day, the price may change depending on the time of year and how that taxi driver feels that day.

 Puntarenas Paquera Ferry Video